gdbooks/LegacyOpenGL/Chapter7/TexCoords.md

         GL.TexCoord2(0, 0);
         GL.Vertex3(left, top, 0.0f);
     GL.End();

+    // You don't have to do this, but i don't like leaving bound textures GL.BindTexture(TextureTarget.Texture2D, 0);
 }

 void Shutdown() {
     // Now that we are done, delete the texture handles!
-    GL.DeleteTexture(texture1);
-    GL.DeleteTexture(texture2);

-    // And i like to set any int references to invalid values
-    // just so i know that these are no longer usable texture1 = texture2 = -1;
+    GL.DeleteTexture(textureHandle);

+    // Invalidate references
+    textureHandle = -1;
 }
 ```